Rough Rider Times

 The HS Tripper route buses will be equipped with camera’s to monitor activity on these buses.
 Students removed from the bus for discipline issues will not receive refunds for their bus pass.
 For a full list of Sioux Falls School District Policies.

 The high school “Tripper” bus routes will be done by School Bus Inc. High School students riding the “Tripper” buses will load/unload on YELLOW school buses.
 Stop locations have changed as well.

 Any student who purchases a HS “Tripper” routes bus pass at the schools each month, can use that same bus pass to ride any City SAM bus the same month.
 However, SAM city bus passes will not work on HS Tripper routes.

 “Tripper bus” tickets can only be purchased from the Parking Lot Attendant at your school.

 Bus Passes will be sold by the month.
 After and including the 15th of each month, Bus Passes will be sold at half price.

 $6.00 for students who qualify for free lunch.

 $12.00 for students who qualify for reduced lunch.

 $30.00 full price ticket.

 Hey Seniors & Senior Parents!
 Planning for the Senior Class Party has begun.
-Don’t to miss out on a fun night of games, hypnotist, magician and food on the night of May 30, 2021.
+Don’t to miss out on a fun night of games, hypnotist, magician and food.